maninserg/game-aliens/README.md

 <hr>

-**Description:** Use a buttom "space" for a fire and buttoms "left" and "right" on your keyboard for the moving to left, to right and be strong and brave in the war with alien invaders.
+**Description:** Use a buttom "space" for the fire and buttoms "left" and "right" on your keyboard for the moving to the left, to the right and be strong and brave in the war with alien invaders.
 People of the Earth hope for you!!!

 <hr>